Society Awards

 The Award consists of a complimentary One-year Membership to the Society for Neuroeconomics (2025).
 You may also nominate up to two (2) other colleagues to receive a complimentary membership should you wish.

-Applications will open in March 2025
+Applications will open April 2025

 Eligibility, Application Process & Selection Process